Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 After Trincomalee, you’ll head back inland to the cultural capital of Sri Lanka, Kandy.

-It’s considered one of the most sacred places in the world amongst the Buddhist community and is synonymous with the famous Kandy to Ella train ride, which is another must for your 3 week Sri Lanka itinerary.
+It’s considered one of the most sacred places in the world amongst the Buddhist community.
+It’s also synonymous with the famous Kandy to Ella train ride, which is another must for your 3 week Sri Lanka itinerary.

 Things To Do In Kandy